wp-plugins/multi-column-tag-map/readme.txt

 * taxonomy: If you enter a taxonomy, the plugin will only display tags from that taxonomy.
 * group_numbers: If set to "yes", this will group all tags beginning with a number together.
 They will then be put under one heading of "#" in the list.
 * show_navigation: If set to "yes", a div will be added before your lists with jump links to the corresponding heading.
 See screen shot #7.
+* child_of: if show_categories is set to "yes", you can input a comma delimited list of category IDs eg, "2, 215, 209" and so on.
+* from_category: You can enter a single numeric ID of a category and it will only sort tags from that category.
+* show_pages: If set to "yes" this will list pages instead of tags.
+* page_excerpt: If set to yes and you have set a page excerpt, this will display the excerpt in the same way you can display tag descriptions.

 = Note =
 You must be using jQuery in order to use the show, hide and equal feature.

 = Additional Options =
-If you make CSS changes, make a folder named "multi-column-tag-map" in your theme's directory.
+* If you make CSS changes, make a folder named "multi-column-tag-map" in your theme's directory.
 Move a copy of the plugin's "mctagmap.css" into that folder.
 There you can make style changes that will not be overwritten when you update the mctagmap plugin.
+* There is a reverse exclude feature.
+You can add exclude="*!er" and will only list tags that include "er" in them.
+Example: exclude="*!tion" will show only tags that include "tion" and so on.
+You can only use one exclude this way.

 == Frequently Asked Questions ==